 Chronic ulcerative colitis causes inflammation of the inner lining of the colon.
 For further information, please read the Ulcerative Colitis article.
 Colon cancer is a recognized complication of chronic ulcerative colitis.
 The risk for cancer begins to increase after 8 to 10 years of colitis.
 The risk of developing colon cancer in a patient with ulcerative colitis also is related to the location and the extent of his or her disease.

-Patients at higher risk of cancer are those with a family history of colon cancer, a long duration of colitis, extensive colon involvement with colitis, and those with an associated liver disease, sclerosing cholangitis.
+Patients at higher risk of cancer are those with a family history of colon cancer, a long duration of ulcerative colitis, extensive colon involvement with ulcerative colitis, and those with ulcerative colitis associated liver disease, sclerosing cholangitis.